Amazing opportunities for pleasant strolls and challenging hikes are everywhere if you know where to look….and luckily we do!

 |Release Form:||You will receive a link to your release of liability and assumption of risk form with your confirmation email after you have booked.
 Please send the link to all members of your party and have them read and sign the form before your trip.|

-* Within 72 hours and including the day of the event: all cancellations and no shows will be charged in full with no refunds or reschedules unless due to inclement weather. (see below)
+* Within 7 days (including the day of the event): all cancellations and no shows will be charged in full with no refunds or reschedules unless due to inclement weather. (see below)

 We attempt in all cases to determine prior to your tour launch if weather will impede your trip.
-However, there are rare occasions where we have hit the trail and weather patterns change suddenly at which time we must return.
+However, there are rare occasions where we have launched and weather patterns change suddenly at which time we must return to shore.

 In this case the following policies apply and each patron is responsible to contact the office to make arrangements.

-~~Where tour is cancelled after we already hit the trail and must return patrons can:
+~~Where tour is cancelled after we already launched the kayaks and must return to shore within the first hour patrons can:

-~~Where tour is cancelled before we have hit the trail patrons can:
+~~Where tour is cancelled before we have launched the kayaks patrons can: